 Mark Solomon and Paul Silberberg can smile about the day they lost a $750 million account.

-Just before the engine turns over, I like to close my eyes, blocking out any distractions so that I can fully absorb the sound and feel of the mechanical energy that follows.
+Just before the engine turns over, I like to close my eyes, blocking out any distractions so that I can fully absorb the sound and feel of

 “Is that a Langlitz?”